 - Applicant cannot apply for funding for time spent conducting remote research.
 Funding for remote research is for remote research expenses only, and all awardees must provide receipts for all spent funds. (examples: printing fees, archival fees, internet/data fees, etc.)

-The application opens September 1st and closes at 11:59pm on October 25th, 2021.
+The application opens September 1st and closes at 11:59pm on November 1st, 2021 (Deadline extended from October 25th).
 (CLICK HERE FOR THE CARAT APPLICATION)